Articles By Ty Bernicke,

 There are a variety of issues estate planning attorneys seek to mitigate when creating an estate plan for their clients.
 These issues may include unnecessary income and estate taxes, and the need to avoid probate.

 With the national debt soaring to unprecedented levels, you may be concerned about protecting your investments from future tax rates.
+Investment accounts like IRAs, 401(k)s and other tax-deferred retirement plans are particularly susceptible to rising taxes, as the money in these accounts will eventually be subject to income tax.

 Minimizing taxes, obtaining affordable health insurance, and having ample penalty-free income at a young age are all critical variables for early retirement.
+At first glance, these different variables might seem independent of one another, but the decisions you make on one of the variables can heavily influence the others.

 Learn why you may be able to retire earlier than you think.